 “A lot of people think print is dead; it’s not,” he said.
 Top publications have increased, rather than decreased, their budgets, which indicates their continuing strength and ongoing demand, according to Hogan.

 Blossey also mentioned the importance of print marketing and of properly targeting that printed material.
-“I would recommend honing in on the targeted buyer down to the neighborhood to decide which publication is most appropriate, whether a local magazine or a hand-delivered magazine to specific neighborhoods in a feeder market.”
+“I would recommend homing in on the targeted buyer down to the neighborhood to decide which publication is most appropriate, whether a local magazine or a hand-delivered magazine to specific neighborhoods in a feeder market.”

 Ouellette sees one necessary piece of luxury marketing collateral as a beautiful book offered to the buyer after the showing.
 Calling this book “a memory gift,” she compared this essential element to the “more conventional approach of handing the buyer a two-page brochure, for example.”